-6 A Couple of Built-In Functions
+4.6 A Couple of Built-In Functions

-The function len() returns the number of elements in a list, in this case, the number of lines in the file (since readlines() returned a list in which each element consisted of one line of the file).
+The function len() returns the number of elements in a list.
+In the tme.py example above, we used this to find the number of lines in the file, since readlines() returned a list in which each element consisted of one line of the file.

-The method split() is a member of the string class.12 It splits a string into a list of words, for example.13 So, for instance, in checkline() when l is 'This is an' then the list w will be equal to ['This','is','an'].
+The method split() is a member of the string class.
+It splits a string into a list of words, for example.
+So, for instance, in checkline() when l is 'This is an' then the list w will be equal to ['This','is','an'].
 (In the case of the first line, which is blank, w will be equal to the empty list, [].)

-7 Types of Variables/Values
+5 Types of Variables/Values

 As is typical in scripting languages, type in the sense of C/C++ int or float is not declared in Python.
 However, the Python interpreter does internally keep track of the type of all objects.
 Thus Python variables don't have types, but their values do.
-In other words, a variable X might be bound to an integer at one point in your program and then be rebound to a class instance at another point.
-In other words, Python uses dynamic typing.
+In other words, a variable X might be bound to (i.e. point to) an integer in one place in your program and then be rebound to a class instance at another point.

 Python's types include notions of scalars, sequences (lists or tuples) and dictionaries (associative arrays, discussed in Sec.
-7.3), classes, function, etc.
+7.5), classes, function, etc.

-7.1 String Versus Numerical Values
+6 String Versus Numerical Values